Nickole Brown is a poet and fiction writer. She graduated from

 Mammoth Books' Sudden Stories anthology, Poets & Writers, The

-Writer's Chronicle, Kestrel Review, and The Courtland Review.
-She lives
+Writer's Chronicle, Kestrel Review, and The Cortland Review.
+She

-in Louisville, Kentucky, where she works at Sarabande Books.
+lives in Louisville, Kentucky (USA) and works at Sarabande Books.

 Postcard from Athens